Abinaya102/VSDSquadron-internship/README.md

 Now this will provide the output.
 Then go to another tab to check the assembly code for the given C program and the command is as follows

         riscv64-unknown-elf-objdump -d sum1ton.o
+Then open the output with the less editor, with the command

+         riscv64-unknown-elf-objdump -d sum1ton.o | less
+To check the output of the main section use command /main